** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 COUNT_OF(a, [3, 4]); // returns 1

-FIND_AND_REMOVE - find and remove the first (or all) equal item(s) in the array.
-The function won't return any value, what is forwarded is changed.
+FIND_AND_REMOVE - This function finds and removes the first (or all) equal item(s) in the array.
+The function will not return any value; what is forwarded is changed.

 It can be used to configure a repeatable row table where already used predefined values need to be removed after previously used.